HongyuLieu/JongoGame/README.md

 ------------THE GAME RULES ----------------

 1. 2 Players: Yellow and Red.
-2. Yellow has health of 1, Red has health of 2
+2. Yellow has health of 1, Red has health of 2.
 3. Yellow fires bullets to cause damage to Red; Red dashes into Yellow to cause damage.
+4. Red moves faster than Yellow.
-4. The game restars automatically 5 seconds after each game.
+5. The game restars automatically 5 seconds after each game.
 Want to restart during the game?
 Press "R"

 -------------------------------------------